 Window Boxes:

-This Handmade Oak and Slate Planter has a beautiful natural finish that would add just the right eco essence to a minimalist kitchen design.
-Three slate markers come along with the planter so you can easily label up your herbs, but I think it would be more interesting to get a bit arty and personalise the piece with a bit of creative typography and a favourite mantra.
+This Handmade Oak and Slate Planter has a beautiful natural finish that would add just the right eco-essence to a minimalist kitchen design.
+Three slate markers come along with the planter so you can label up your herbs, or why not make things a little more interesting by getting a bit arty?
+Personalise your planter with a favourite mantra in creative typography, or doodle a pattern.

 Concrete Herb Planters:

 These Concrete Planters are beyond cute.
 Use them for your herbs, use them for your succulents, I don’t care just use them!
-I’m also loving the idea of getting some white stones for the top to finish them off in the clean white minimalist aesthetic.
-The only problem I can see is deciding which room is going to get these little beauties.
+Top off the pots with a bed of white stones to achieve a clean minimalist aesthetic that complements the chalky, debossed design.
+The only problem will be deciding which room is going to get these little beauties.